apache/parquet-format/CONTRIBUTING.md

 2. Forward compatible features/changes may be enabled and used by default in implementations once the parquet-format containing those changes has been formally released.
-For features that may pose a significant performance regression to older format readers, libaries should consider delaying default enablement until 1 year after the release of the parquet-java implementation that contains the feature implementation.
+For features that may pose a significant performance regression to older format readers, libraries should consider delaying default enablement until 1 year after the release of the parquet-java implementation that contains the feature implementation.